 You’ve been able to publish photos and videos for a while now on Twitter, but using GIFS can take your tweets to the next level by making them more engaging and enticing to your audience.
 Last year, Twitter released 100 million GIFS for all users.
 They’re a great option for adding some ‘pizzazz’ to your Tweets.

-Video is in 2016, so why aren’t your sharing that on Twitter?
+The video is in 2016, so why aren’t your sharing that on Twitter?
 Tweet out videos either your organization has created, or retweet relevant video content your audience would find valuable.
 Posting videos on Twitter is a great way to make your Tweets stand out and drive engagement.

 Wait you can do this in Twitter?
 Yes.
 You can tag up to 10 people in your photo on Twitter, without affecting your 140 character limit.
 As with any great power, comes with great responsibility.
 Don’t use this feature to try and get people’s attention by tagging them in random photos.
 Use when you have just met with a client or attended a workshop; this way you are likely to achieve a higher engagement rate because it is more relevant to the person in the photo than some random account.